Who are we?

 All personal data is treated confidentially and is only shared when there is a legal basis for doing so.
 This may include sharing information with business partners, suppliers or volunteers in order to facilitate the performance of any contract we may enter with either them or you.

-Under certain circumstance, we may share personal information with our legal advisors for the purposes of taking advice.
+Under certain circumstances, we may share personal information with our legal advisors for the purposes of taking advice.

 How long do we keep your personal data?